 If you are among these adult students who have entered or returned to college, and if you are interested in receiving credit for prior experiential learning, this information is designed to assist you to maximize the amount of credit that you might receive from Trinity.

 Students interested in prior learning assessment will enroll in a course, the TELL Seminar (GST 301) which is designed for students who have been accepted into the TELL program by the School of Professional Studies.

-Preparing a portfolio is not an easy process, and, if done correctly, it can be time-consuming.
-Despite the difficulty, there are a number of important benefits that will result, regardless of the credit that students might receive.
+Preparing a portfolio is not an easy process, and if done correctly, it can be time-consuming.
+Despite the difficulty, there are a number of important benefits which will result, regardless of credit you might receive.

-Once students have completed a portfolio, they will have a realistic understanding of their present levels of competence (in order to plan further educational activities leading toward a degree) as well as an understanding of the assessment procedure itself.
-Students will be able to provide valid information to others in order to probe what they know and can do, suggest to others how they might proceed in their attempts to fairly and accurately evaluate others, and make informed judgments as to whether or not procedures that are being used by others are the best and most appropriate.
+Once you have completed a portfolio, you will have a realistic understanding of your present levels of competence–in order to plan further educational activities leading toward a degree — as well as an understanding of the assessment procedure itself, so that you will be able to provide valid information to others in order to probe what you know and can do, suggest to others how they might proceed in their attempts to fairly and accurately evaluate you, and make informed judgments as to whether or not procedures that are being used by others are the best and most appropriate available.

 These capabilities are especially important to you as you continue your education both formally and informally.

 Many adult students have felt that some of their non-college experiences are equivalent to what is taught in college and that they should receive credit for those experiences toward a college degree.
 Colleges generally do not award credit for experience itself, however.
 Credit is awarded for the verifiable learning outcomes of non-college experiences: that is, if those experiences have applicability to academic learning (liberal arts).

 If you are accepted in Trinity’s TELL program, you will find that the university will not award credit simply for your years of experience.
 You will be required to demonstrate what important competencies (knowledge, skills and/or values) you have attained as a result of your experiences.